mkmaslov/archsetup/README.md

 ```
 Make sure that the primary key fingerprint matches PGP fingerprint from the [downloads page](https://archlinux.org/download/).
 This is especially important, if the signature file was downloaded from one of the mirror sites.

-After successfull image verification write it to the selected drive:
+After successfull image verification, write it to the selected drive:
 ```
-cp archlinux-*.iso /dev/sdX
+sudo dd bs=4M if=archlinux-x86_64.iso of=/dev/sdX conv=fsync oflag=direct status=progress
+sudo sync
 ```

+The aforementioned instructions are also available in the form of [**a shell script**](https://github.com/mkmaslov/archlinux_setup_guide/blob/main/create_USB.sh).

 To wipe the storage device after Arch Linux installation, the ISO 9660 filesystem signature needs to be removed:
 ```
-wipefs --all /dev/sdX
+sudo wipefs --all /dev/sdX
 ```

 ## Partitioning drive